-Direct primary care, coupled with a high-deductible health insurance plan, can be an outstanding and affordable solution for entrepreneurs and small business, often saving 12-15% over what employers spend on traditional health insurance.
+Direct primary care -- coupled with a high-deductible health insurance plan for larger companies, or a health-sharing ministry for 50 employees or less (see below) -- can be an outstanding and affordable solution for entrepreneurs and small business, often saving 12-15% over what employers spend on traditional health insurance.

 If you are looking for a direct primary care provider outside of St. Louis, the Direct Primary Care Frontier has published its directory of DPC physicians online.

 "Basically, small to midsize employers can offer employees health ministry benefits vs. health insurance benefits," said John Beidle, an enrolled agent in St. Louis, Missouri, who specializes in benefits planning for small-business owners.
 Employers can offer a health reimbursement arrangement to reimburse employees for the membership fees that these health ministries charge.
 IRS notice 2013-54 (IRS notice 2013-54) explains how to integrate an HRA into a company plan.
 "You need to have a good tax person on your side who understands this," said Beidle.
 "It's complicated."

 Among the nonprofit health ministries that offer health care are Christian Healthcare Ministries and Samaritan Ministries.
 Membership ranges from $45 a month for a single person to $150 per month.
 For a two-parent family, it ranges from $135 to $450.
 In Samaritan Ministries in Peoria, Illinois, the monthly "share" is $160 for an individual and $405 for a family."